-If you’re thinking about your future, a career in a Law might already be on your radar.
-Providing graduates with a range of skills and offering great career prospects, it’s no wonder a degree in Law is a highly sought-after qualification.
-Check out why a 2022/2023 Law degree might be right for you.
+If you’re currently thinking about your future, a career in Law might already be on your radar.
+Providing graduates with a range of skills and offering great career prospects, it’s no wonder a degree in Law is such a highly sought-after qualification.
+Check out why a Law degree might be right for you.

 Why is a Law degree a good idea?

-What can I do with a Law degree?
+What jobs can you get with a Law Degree?

 Outside of the traditional solicitor or barrister route, many Law graduates go on to pursue careers in the following areas:

 - In-house legal advisory for a wide range of businesses